 Please note our new opening times

-From 10th April 2017 our Customer Service Point at Stroud’s Old Town Hall will be open from 11 am to 1 pm on Mondays, Wednesdays, Thursdays, Fridays and Saturdays.
+Our Customer Service Point at Stroud’s Old Town Hall will be open from 11 am to 1 pm on Mondays, Tuesdays, Wednesdays, Fridays and Saturdays.
 This will allow us to respond to your enquiries and requests even more promptly.
 All of our opening times can be found on our contact page.

 Can you help us to build our marketing and publicity team?

 We are searching for volunteers to help us to build an effective marketing and publicity strategy.
 We need people with imaginative, constructive ideas who can help us to make the most of a limited budget!
 If you think you could help, click here to read the full volunteer description and register your interest.